 It’s getting a tiny bit better.
 You have different sorts of vegetarians (eggs or not, dairy or not, etc).

-Generally, vegetarians don’t eat meat (meaning flesh) from other animals, that is fish and meat.
+Generally, vegetarians don’t eat meat (meaning flesh) from other animals.

 Some do eat eggs, some don’t, but they generally eat dairy.